 Charles changed his outlook on marriage (though some say his change of heart occurred earlier).

 After the earthquake, the now-married couple were welcomed by his family.
 Boston society also accepted them when they returned.
 Until his death in 1768, Frankland observed November 1 as a day of atonement.
 He would lock himself in his room with relics of the earthquake, including the coat stained by the blood of the woman trapped with him.
-He fasted, reflecting on the nature of sin.
+And he fasted, reflecting on the nature of sin.

 This story about Agnes Surriage was updated in 2023.